 Create the next step in your career through one of Mount Mary University’s nine coed master’s or doctoral degree programs.
 Flexible class schedules – day, evening, or accelerated formats – combined with individual face-to-face time with your professors will prepare you to advance professionally, and to adapt and thrive in an ever-changing workplace.

 Our graduate programs also will prepare you to be a critical and creative scholar.
 Creating ethical and just leaders with a global perspective.
 Our graduate programs give you the power to turn knowledge into transformable action.

-- Master of Arts in Education – options available for a professional development master’s, earning a reading license or Waldorf Teacher Certification, or specializing in urban education
+- Master of Arts in Education – options available for a professional development master’s degree, a reading teacher license, an initial Wisconsin state teaching license, or a Waldorf Teacher Certificate.

-- Master of Business Administration (MBA) – an accelerated degree program tracks in general management and health systems leadership
+- Master of Business Administration (MBA) – an accelerated degree program with the option to complete the program in an in-person or virtual format.

 - Master of Science in Art Therapy – an accredited program that prepares you to become a certified art therapist

 - Master of Science in Professional Counseling or Post-Master’s in Counseling – concentrations in clinical mental health, clinical rehabilitation, and school counseling

 - Master of Science in Dietetics or Dietetics Internship Program – two different program options for advancing your dietetics career based on your current experience and certifications